Previous Lesson 18 Next

 10. Welcher? (which?)

-The following is a reminder from the old lesson:
+As a reminder from a previous lesson:

-In the nominative case,
+In the nominative case, the declension for genders is as follows:

 In the tabular form: